 - Has a role in the cell division process

-Bio-Magnesium: Magnesium has several sites in common with vitamin D although the two ingredients cannot replace each other: For example, both contribute to the maintenance of normal bones and teeth, a normal muscle function.
-Also they both play a role in cell division.
+Bio-Magnesium: Magnesium and vitamin D are biologically active in some of the same tissues, yet the two ingredients cannot replace each other.
+For example, both nutrients contribute to the maintenance of normal bones and teeth and normal muscle function.
+Also, they both play a role in cell division.